ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 ##### Surface water abstractions from lakes and reservoirs

 Lakes and reservoirs within a *water region* can supply part of the surface water abstraction.
-The parameter $FractionLakeReservoirWaterUsed$ defines the fraction of surface water abstraction which should be supplied by lakes and reservoirs.
-TThe value of this parameter (between 0 and 1) is provided in input to the model.
+The parameter *FractionLakeReservoirWaterUsed* defines the fraction of surface water abstraction which should be supplied by lakes and reservoirs.
+The value of this parameter (between 0 and 1) is provided in input to the model.

 LISFLOOD then computes the available water volume in lakes and reservoirs. **The available water volume of a lake is defined equal to the 10% of its total volume storage**. **The available water volume in a reservoir is assumed equal to the minimum between the 1% of its [total storage capacity](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) and the 2% of the volume [stored in the reservoir](https://ec-jrc.github.io/lisflood-model/3_03_optLISFLOOD_reservoirs/) at the computational time step.**  These conditions are imposed to constantly preserve a 'reasonable' amount of water in reservoirs and lakes.
 The total water volume which can be potentially abstracted from reservoirs and lakes is then:
 <br>*TotalAvailableVolumeLakesReservoirs = AvailableVolumeLakes + AvailableVolumeReservoirs*